Phyllis Thede

-Phyllis Thede (born February 23, 1954) is an American politician, representing the 93rd District in the Iowa House of Representatives as a member of the Iowa Democratic Party.
+Phyllis Thede (born February 23, 1954) is an American former politician who represented the 93rd District in the Iowa House of Representatives as a member of the Iowa Democratic Party.
 With a background in community education and unions, she was first elected in 2009.
 She is married and the mother of Robin Thede, a nationally known comedic actress and writer, and two other daughters.